theelous3/record.theelous3.net/content/posts/foundry_basic_guide/index.md

 * **Value:** Your server's IP address (`x.x.x.x`)

 I recommend a subdomain.
 If you type "foundry" in `host` your url will ultimately be like `foundry.yourdomain.com` which is nice.

-Wait a few minutes for this DNS change to update.
-It should have a little pending warning or whatever on the record page.

 Back in your terminal, install certbot, nginx (a webserver) and some helper scripts: